-A NEW LABORATORY FACILITY IN THE ERA OF SAMPLE RETURN: THE SAMPLE ANALYSIS LABORATORY (SAL) AT DLR BERLIN
+THE SAMPLE ANALYSIS LABORATORY (SAL) AT DLR: MINERALOGICAL AND GEOCHEMICAL ANALYSES OF PLANETARY MATERIALS E. Bonato1, S. Schwinger2, A. Maturilli1, J. Helbert1.

-E. Bonato1, S. Schwinger2, A. Maturilli1, J. Helbert1,
+1Department of Planetary Laboratories, Institute for Planetary Research, DLR, Berlin, 12489, Germany; 2Department of Planetary Physics, Institute for Planetary Research, DLR, Berlin, 12489, Germany (enrica.bonato@dlr.de).

-1Department of Planetary Laboratories, Institute for Planetary Research, German Aerospace Center (DLR), Rutherdforstraße 2, 12489 Berlin, Germany; 2Department of Planetary Physics, Institute for Planetary Research, German Aerospace Center (DLR), Rutherdforstraße 2, 12489 Berlin, Germany (enrica.bonato@dlr.de).
+Introduction: Laboratory measurements of extraterrestrial materials like meteorites and ultimately materials from sample return missions can significantly enhance the scientific return of the global remote sensing data.

-Introduction: Laboratory measurements of extra-terrestrial materials like meteorites and ultimately materials from sample return missions can significantly enhance the scientific return of the global remote sensing data.
 This motivates the ongoing addition of a dedicated Sample Analysis Laboratory (SAL) to complement the work of well-established facilities like the Planetary Spectroscopy Laboratory (PSL) and the Astrobiology Laboratories within the Department of Planetary Laboratories at DLR, Berlin.
 SAL is being developed in preparation to receive samples from sample return missions such as JAXA Hayabusa 2 and MMX missions, the Chinese Chang-E 5 and 6 missions as well as the NASA Osiris-REX mission.
 SAL will be focusing on spectroscopic, geochemical, mineralogical analyses at microscopic level with the ultimate aim to derive information on the formation and evolution of planetary bodies and surfaces, search for traces of organic materials or even traces of extinct or extant life and presence of water.

 Sample Analysis Laboratory: The near-term goal is to set up the facilities on time to receive samples from the Hayabusa 2 mission.
-The operations have already started in 2018 with the acquisition of a vis-IR-microscope, capable of collecting data in transmission and reflection modes between 0.4 and 20 μ m and with a spot size of 50 μ m.
+The operations have already started in 2018 with the acquisition of a vis-IRmicroscope, a Bruker HYPERION 2000 Advanced variant, capable of collecting data in transmission and reflection modes between 0.4 and 20 μm and with a spot size of 50 μm.
 The microscope is equipped with a X,Y,Z motorized stage which allows the collection of large area maps and different magnifications.
-In the past months, a Field Emission Gun - electron microprobe analyzer (FEG-EMPA) an X-ray diffraction (XRD) system has been purchased.
-The system has a Bragg-Brentano geometry which can be switched to parallel beam geometry, equipped with a Cu K α source, 1Der detector and automated incident beam optics.
-The system also allows to collect microdiffraction (μ XRD) maps using a selection of different monocapillaries down to 140 μ m in spot size.
-Currently ongoing are the acquisitions of a Field Emission Gun - scanning electron microscope (FEG-SEM) and a polarised light petrographic microscope.
+Before the end of 2021, an Empyrean Series 3 X-ray diffraction (XRD) system from Malvern Panalytical has been purchased.
+The system has a Bragg-Brentano geometry which can be switched to parallel beam geometry, equipped with a Cu Kα source, 1Der detector and iCore PreFIX automated incident beam optics.
+The system also allows to collect microdiffraction (μXRD) maps using a selection of different monocapillaries down to 140 μm in spot size.
+Currently ongoing are the acquisitions of a Field Emission Gun - scanning electron microscope (FEG-SEM) and of a Field Emission Gun - electron microprobe analyzer (FEG-EMPA), as well as a polarised light microscope for high resolution imaging and mapping the instruments with dedicated shuttles in order to avoid them to enter in contact with the external environment.
+Based on current planning the first parts of SAL will be operational and ready for certification by end of 2022.

-The facilities will be hosted in a clean room (ISO 5) equipped with glove boxes, stereo microscopes and micromanipulator to handle and prepare samples.
-All samples will be stored under nitrogen gas (N2) and can be transported between the instruments with dedicated shuttles in order to avoid them to enter in contact with the external environment.
-Based on current planning the first parts of SAL will be operational and ready for certification by early 2023.
+The facilities will be hosted in a clean room (ISO 5) equipped with glove boxes and micromanipulators to handle and prepare samples.
+All samples will be stored under nitrogen gas (N_2) and can be transported between